malisas/schemas/doc/source/api/genotypephenotype.rst

 .. figure:: https://cdn.rawgit.com/malisas/schema-uml/master/example_svgs/g2p_2016-02-26.svg
    :alt: image

 Each FeaturePhenotypeAssociation belongs to a PhenotypeAssociationSet.
 Queries can be restricted to search over a specific PhenotypeAssociationSet.
-The use of PhenotypeAssociationSets allows queries to be tailored to specific servers, or for data formatted in a certain way.
+The use of PhenotypeAssociationSets allows queries to be routed to specific servers or datasets.
 For example, server X might accept a phenotype query value of :code:`["http://www.ebi.ac.uk/efo/EFO_0000729"]`, while on server Y the same string is meaningless.

 Use cases
 ---------